hbk91/2021StudyNotes/Series63_Prep.md

 ### **Securities:**

-- **Investment of Money -> In a common enterprise -> to expect profits -> that are derived from the efforts of others**
+- Howev Test of a Security: **Investment of Money -> In a common enterprise -> to expect profits -> that are derived from the efforts of others**
+- USA Definition of a Security: **An evidence of ownership + that can be traded for value + and managed by the efforts of 3rd party**
+- Whiskey Warehouse Receipts
+- Preorganization Certificates
+- **Stock futures**
+- Ownership interest in a herd cattle
+- Equipment Trust Certificate
+- Fractional interest in an oil/gas/mineral lease
+- Options/Warrants/Rights

 ### **What are not securities?**